Hays Central Appraisal District Rendition Penalty

 Q. Can I make monthly payments on my current taxes?

 Yes.
 We will take payments early and apply them to the bills when they become due.
+Taxpayers also have the option to escrow with this office.
+Please see the ACH Agreement under Online Documents.

 Q. Can I make monthly payments on my delinquent taxes?